 in the 5GS network feature support IE of the REGISTRATION ACCEPT message, and the network decides to accept the paging restriction, then the AMF shall set the paging restriction bit to "paging restriction supported" in the 5GS network feature support IE of the REGISTRATION ACCEPT message.

 If the UE indicates support of ranging and sidelink positioning in the REGISTRATION REQUEST message and the network supports and accepts the use of ranging and sidelink positioning, the AMF shall set the ranging and sidelink positioning support bit to "Ranging and sidelink positioning supported" in the 5GS network feature support IE of the REGISTRATION ACCEPT message.

+If the UE supports HPAOP and the AMF supports HPAOP, the AMF shall set the High priority access service area restriction exempt bit in the 5GS network feature support IE of the REGISTRATION ACCEPT message to indicate the operator policy on UE exemption for service area restrictions.

 If the UE has set the Follow-on request indicator to "Follow-on request pending" in the REGISTRATION REQUEST message, or the network has downlink signalling pending, the AMF shall not immediately release the NAS signalling connection after the completion of the registration procedure.